Solastalgia: the distress caused by environmental upheaval

 I have a degree in Surveying Technology from Penn State and Fisheries and Wildlife Conservation and Management from the University of Wyoming.
 I worked on the Bridger-Teton National Forest in Northwestern Wyoming and the Nez Perce National Forest in Central Idaho prior to moving to Bethel, AK in 1998.
 As a fish biologist at the Jackson National Fish Hatchery in Jackson Hole, WY, I regularly scraped fish feces from the raceways in the shadow of the Tetons and Sleeping Indian Mountain of the Gros Ventre Range while the elk frolicked in my front yard – the National Elk Refuge.
 I spent four years in Bethel as the first fish biologist that the Yukon Delta National Wildlife Refuge ever had; that refuge is approximately the size of S. Carolina.
 Following that I was the first fish biologist that the Kuskokwim Native Association in Aniak ever had.
 And I guess I’m the first professional photographer to live in Aniak.

 More recently I served as the Invasive Plant Coordinator for the Mid Yukon-Kuskokwim Region.
 Sadly, invasive plants are rapidly spreading even to remote sections of this pristine land.
-I was also the Environmental Director for the Native Village of Napaimute, located 30 miles upriver of Aniak as well as the Solid Waste/Water Quality Coordinator for the now defunk Kuskokwim River Watershed Council.
+I was also the Environmental Director for the Native Village of Napaimute, located 30 miles upriver of Aniak as well as the Solid Waste/Water Quality Coordinator for the now defunked Kuskokwim River Watershed Council.

 Because of an abundance of relentless ecological stressors I had planned on writing a book about my concern for the environment…and had worked on that endeavor for over ten years!
 However, after having that effort go no where, and giving it much thought, I realized that a book just won’t cut it these days; subsequently, there is the need for something that is highly informative yet can reach the masses in an entertaining way.
 Hence, the need for a full-length feature film.
-(Please click on the Game-Changing Movie tab for more information)
+(Please click on the Game-Changing Movie tab under Project History for more information)

 In an effort to get my all-important environmental message out, I’ve had three articles in Best Self Magazine, a digital publication with a focus on “inspiration for authentic living”, titled A Fish Story: One Biologist’s Call To Environmental Action, The Environmental Cookie Thief: Our Environmental Liability, and Mother Nature’s Hourglass: A Biologist Reminds Us That Time Is Running Out.